50 Rue de Malte,

 Previous Names: Cirque-Imperial, Theatre du Prince Imperial, Theatre du Chateau-d'Eau, Opera-Populaire, Theatre de la Republique, Alhambra-Maurice Chevalier

 The Cirque Imperial was opened on August 11, 1866.
 It had many name changes over the years.
 In 1905 it was taken over by English music hall owner Thomas Barrasford and renamed Alhambra, offering music hall/variety with the addition of a Barrascope projector, used to screen films as part of the programme.
-It was a great success and continued to operated with this type of programming for many years.
+It was a great success and it continued to operated with this type of programming for many years.
 It was later taken over by a new operator.

 Just login to your account and subscribe to this theater.